swartout/site/notes/entre459.md

     - Managing Partners:
         - Manage organization as well as money
     - Venture partners:
-        - Help with sourcing and evaluating funds
+        - Help with sourcing and evaluating investments
 - How do VC funds generate return?
     - To breakeven at 10% success, they need to return 10x
     - To get 3x return on fund, companies need a 30x return